archivistsguidetokryoflux/archivists-guide-to-kryoflux/01 PART ONE Getting Started/02 USING THE KRYOFLUX/Using-the-KryoFlux.rst

 5. Click *Start* and browse to the folder containing stream files.

 The `Floppy Disk Format Identifier Tool <http://digitalcontinuity.org/post/144268258748/floppy-disk-format-identifer-tool>`_, created by Euan Cochrane, allows the user to create multiple image types over a directory of stream files from multiple disks.
-See :ref:`Additional Tools and Resources <>` for further information.
+See :doc:`Additional Tools and Resources </05 ADDITIONAL RESOURCES AND TOOLS/Additional Resources and Tools>` for further information.

 .. _Using-and-interpreting-DTC-via-the-CLI: